England v Japan, Rugby World Cup 2023: when is it and how to watch on TV

 By Daniel Schofield, Deputy Rugby Union Correspondent, in Nice

-Second row Maro Itoje insists England are content to keep winning “by any means necessary” going into their second pool match against Japan on Sunday.
+Second row Maro Itoje insists England are content to keep winning “by any means necessary” going into their second pool match against Japan.

 After Tom Curry’s red card, England dug deep to beat Argentina 27-10 in Marseille last Saturday with all their points coming from the boot of fly-half George Ford.
 Coming into the World Cup, England had only scored five tries in their four warm-up games.